 Athena Swan has been operating since 2005 in the Science, Technology, Engineering, Maths and Medicine disciplines (STEMM), of the Higher Education sector, with the aim of increasing the number of women choosing a career in these traditionally male dominated subject areas.

-Im May 2015, the initiative, managed by the Equality Challenge Unit, was expanded to include the Arts, Humanities and Social Sciences, and the remit has broadened to include consideration of professional/ support staff (and trans-gender staff and students, at the institutional level).
+In May 2015, the initiative, managed by the Equality Challenge Unit, was expanded to include the Arts, Humanities and Social Sciences, and the remit has broadened to include consideration of professional/ support staff (and trans-gender staff and students, at the institutional level).
 The new Athena Swan replaces the Gender Equality Charter Mark (GEM), which was piloted in 2014.

 What are we doing?

-The Department is pleased to have submitted its application for a Bronze Award on 29 April.
 To help develop and deliver the submission we established a steering group in the department and have developed an action plan that sets out initiatives and actions which will drive improvements for our students and staff.